alco/objc.string/README.md

 ## Features ##

+It's important to note, that **objc.string** does not replace the standard methods of `NSString`, it complements them.
+Some of the methods have been overloaded to provide support for the chaining mechanism (described below).
 Here's what the library does do:

 * provides a comprehensive and consistent API
 * the same API is used to deal with plain strings as well as regular expressions